ssadedin/ximmer/README.md

 Requirements
 ============

- * Java 1.7 (note: Java 1.8 does not work, unless you upgrade the bundled GATK)
+ * Java 1.7+
- * Python 2.7, preferably the Anaconda installation
+ * Python 2.7, preferably the Anaconda installation (you will need support for pandas, numpy and other computational libraries that are not always easy to compile in a vanilla installation).
  * R 3.2 or higher
  * 24GB of RAM